szefo09/dm-ocg-octgn/README.md

   - **Screaming Sunburst**: Taps all creatures that aren't Light Civilization.
   - **Rain of Arrows**: You see opponent's hand.
 When you close the window, all darkness spells get discarded.
   - **Crystal Paladin**: Bounces every blocker to hand.
+  - **Bombazar, Dragon of Destiny**: Destroys other 6000 Power Creatures on Board when played.

 - **Wavestrikers Added**:
   - **Wavestriker cards got special encapsulated effects that trigger only if Wavestriker is active** *(3 or more on board)*.